-Life Sciences PA works with its Federal Policy Committee and national partners to develop a shared set of recommendations and strategies that will support and enhance the entire ecosystem of the life sciences in the United States, and in Pennsylvania in particular.
+Life Sciences PA works annually with its Federal Policy Committee and national partners to develop a set of policy issues and recommendations that will support and enhance the country’s life sciences ecosystem, and maintains Pennsylvania’s leadership in life sciences innovation.

-Life Sciences PA works to ensure that the Pennsylvania Congressional Delegation, comprised of two senators and eighteen members of congress, understands that process and that patient access to groundbreaking therapies and cures through appropriate reimbursement in our market-based system are what has led the United States to produce over 50 percent of the new medicines throughout the world.
+Life Sciences PA works to ensure the Pennsylvania Congressional Delegation, comprised of two senators and eighteen members of the House of Representatives, understands this process and that patient access to groundbreaking therapies and cures through appropriate reimbursement in our market-based system are responsible for the United States’ leadership in biopharmaceutical innovation.

 Patients provide critical testimony on the effect of policy and regulations in their treatment and quality of life.
 Remaining focused on the voice of the patient is at the core of all innovation in the life sciences.
-Especially as medicines have become more individualized, the role of the patient in researching and developing new medicines has become increasingly important.
-Life Sciences PA works with our more than 40 patient advocacy group members to amplify the voice of the ultimate beneficiary of our member company research and development.
-Some of the policies that impact patient access includes:
+Especially as medicines have become more personalized, the role of the patient in researching and developing new medicines has become increasingly important.
+Life Sciences PA works with our more than 50 patient advocacy group members to amplify the voice of the ultimate beneficiary of our member company research and development, the patients.

 Preserving Medicare Part D

-Life Sciences Pennsylvania has serious concerns about proposals, like striking the non-interference clause, that could ultimately hurt a patient’s ability to access novel medicines.
+Life Sciences PA has serious concerns about proposals, like striking the non-interference clause, that could ultimately hurt a patient’s ability to access novel medicines.

 Protecting Medicare Part B